This 2-day course is designed to improve your team's skills around creating well-crafted, testable and maintainable code.

 - Using unit tests as a tool to drive good design

-- Expressive code
+- Expressive code that describes business rules

-- Testing and refactoring Legacy Code
+- Testing and refactoring legacy code

-This course is for software developers that:
+This course is designed for software development teams that:

-- Are able to understand Java or C#
+- are able to understand Java or C#;

-- Have a basic understanding of mock objects
+- have a basic understanding of mock objects.

-- Have a development environment consisting of:
+- Have a development environment that consists of the following:

-- Their favourite Object-Oriented language
+- Object-Oriented language